Registration with Norwegian authorities

 - If you are notifying on immigration to the Population Register, which implies application for a national identity number, the case processing time is about two weeks.

-Everyone who works in Norway must have a tax deduction card.
-You hand in your tax deduction card to your employer.
+- Everyone who works in Norway must have a tax deduction card.
 The tax deduction card shows how much tax your employer must deduct before paying your wages.
 This information is automatically transmitted by the Norwegian Tax Authority to UiO's payroll and personnel system SAP, so you have no information duties in this regard.